 "Real World" Web Accessibility Auditing

-At Criterion, we believe the best way to ensure your website or application is truly Section 508 and ADA web compliant is to ask accessibility experts with disabilities!
+At Criterion, we believe the best way to ensure your website or application is truly Section 508 web compliant is to ask accessibility experts with disabilities!
 “Real World” web accessibility auditing requires input from WCAG experts with disabilities because, in the world of Section 508 and ADA web compliance, their disability is a skill set people without disabilities can’t replicate!

 Web Accessibility Scanning Tools